Council Rock School District: Overview

-As of the 2020 United States Census, the total population of the school district is 74,221.
-As of June 2022, the school district educates 10,543 students, K-12, and has approximately 956 teachers and supervisors, as well as clerical, custodial, maintenance, and cafeteria employees who support the instructional program.
-The school district is the 11th largest employer in the area.
+As of the 2020 U.S. census, the total population of the school district is 74,221.
+As of October 2023, the school district educates 10,501 students, K-12, and has approximately 956 teachers and supervisors, as well as clerical, custodial, and maintenance employees who support the instructional program.
+Contract employees for Food Service (Aramark) and Transportation (Durham School Services) round out the support personnel.
+The school district is the 11th-largest employer in the area.

 The school district operates sixteen schools in total: ten elementary schools (grades K-6), two middle schools (grades 7-8), two high schools (grades 9-12), and one alternative high school.
 Council Rock is also one of four school districts participating with the Middle Bucks Institute of Technology located in Jamison, Pennsylvania.

-Council Rock had only one high school until the 2002-2003 academic year when they added a second high school (CR-North and CR-South) to alleviate overcrowding at Council Rock High School North.
-Before 1969, the high school was located in the building used for the Newtown Middle School.
+Council Rock had only one high school until the 2002-2003 academic year when they added a second high school, Council Rock High School South, to alleviate overcrowding at Council Rock High School North.
+Prior to 1969, the high school was located in the building used for the Newtown Middle School.
 Prior to that, the high school was located in a smaller building on Chancellor Street in Newtown; a building that later became Chancellor Street Elementary school before closing in 2002.
-The Chancellor Street school was extensively renovated and reopened as The Chancellor Center to the delight of townspeople and alumni.
+The Chancellor Street school was extensively renovated and reopened as The Chancellor Center.